 Hello high schoolers!
 A quick note: these recommendations are designed for current high school seniors, but that doesn't mean you can't get an early start on the application pieces if you're a Junior or Sophomore.

-Baruch makes decisions on a rolling basis and recommends completing applications well in advance of the below "priority deadlines."
+Baruch makes decisions on a rolling basis but recommends completing applications well before the below "priority deadlines."
 In other words, if you're ready to apply by November or December, go right ahead and submit the CUNY application.

 Priority Deadline: September 15th